jluebbe/DistroKit/doc/testing.rst

 should be tested on a real target.

-If the target suports USB OTG (or peripheral mode) or network, 'fastboot' can be an easy to use solution.
+If the target suports USB OTG (or peripheral mode) or network, 'fastboot' can be an easy-to-use solution.

 'fastboot' support
 ------------------

-For a fast development or testing cycle you can use 'fastboot' via USB or networt to transfer the required parts to the target system.
+For a fast development or testing cycle you can use 'fastboot' via USB or network to transfer the required parts to the target system.

-Here we want to run a Linux kernel and a corresponding root filesystem, without writing target system local memories againg and again for each development or test cycle.
+Here we want to run a Linux kernel and a corresponding root filesystem, without writing target system local memories again and again for each development or test cycle.

-In this text, we transfer the required files to the target system which only needs to run a 'fastboot' capable bootloader.
+In this test, we transfer the required files to the target system which only needs to run a 'fastboot' capable bootloader.

 Since we want to use an initramfs as the kernel's root filesystem, we